-Whale watching in Hawaii is one of the top rate activities.
-Every year thousands of humpback whales migrate to Hawaii from Alaska during winter months, making their stay in Hawaii seasonal.
+Whale watching in Hawaii is one of the top-rated activities.
+Every year different types of whales are seen in Hawaii, thousands of humpback whales migrate to Hawaii from Alaska during the winter months, making their stay in Hawaii seasonal.
 But there are other whales that grace the waters of Hawaii year-round!

 Although the humpback whale population is one-third of its original population, the protections that have been put in place have helped the population begin to recover and we see more baby humpback whales every year!
 You have an excellent chance of seeing Humpback whales in Hawaii if you visit during the migration months of December through April!

-Although the only recorded sighting of blue whales in Hawaii was in the 1960’s we still keep our eyes opened for these massive blue giants.
+Although the only recorded sighting of blue whales in Hawaii was in the 1960’s we still keep our eyes open for these massive blue giants.

 Other Whales (and toothed-whales)

-Melon-headed whales, Blainville and Cuvier’s Beaked whales, Pygmy Killer whales, Dwarf Sperm whales, Short-finned pilot whales and Sperm whales are also present in Hawaii.
+Melon-headed whales, Blainville and Cuvier’s Beaked whales, Pygmy Killer whales, Dwarf Sperm whales, Short-finned pilot whales, and Sperm whales are also present in Hawaii.
 Many live offshore so sightings are rare and because they are rare most of us wouldn’t even know how to identify them!
-They vary in sizes, colors and population, but all need our protection and support.
+They vary in size, color, and population, but all need our protection and support.

 Want to learn how to better support Maui’s marine research?
 Contact us!